Chart Color Schemes

 Maleny has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, the estimated population of Maleny as of November 2025 is around 4,132.
-This reflects an increase of 173 people since the 2021 Census, which reported a population of 3,959.
-The change is inferred from the resident population of 4,089 estimated by AreaSearch following examination of the latest Estimated Residential Population (ERP) data release by the ABS in June 2024 and an additional 128 validated new addresses since the Census date.
-This level of population equates to a density ratio of 170 persons per square kilometer, providing significant space per person and potential room for further development.
-Population growth for the suburb was primarily driven by interstate migration that contributed approximately 64.0% of overall population gains during recent periods.
+As of Nov 2025, the estimated population for the Maleny statistical area (Lv2) is around 4,107, reflecting an increase of 148 people since the 2021 Census.
+This growth represents a 3.7% rise from the previous figure of 3,959.
+The change is inferred from AreaSearch's resident population estimate of 4,074 as of June 2024, based on examination of the latest ERP data release by the ABS, and an additional 128 validated new addresses since the Census date.
+This results in a population density ratio of 169 persons per square kilometer.
+Interstate migration contributed approximately 64.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Considering the projected demographic shifts, lower quartile growth of Australia's regional areas is anticipated, with the suburb expected to expand by 91 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 0.7% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections for each age cohort.
+Considering projected demographic shifts, lower quartile growth is anticipated for Australia's regional areas.
+Based on aggregated SA2-level projections, the Maleny (SA2) is expected to expand by 87 persons to reach a population of around 4,194 by 2041, reflecting a total gain of 1.2% over the 17-year period.

 Frequently Asked Questions - Population